marcodelapierre/trinity-nf/README.md

 - use curly brackets to specify the wild character within the file pair, *e.g.* `{1,2}`;
 - the prefix to the wild character serves as the sample ID, *e.g.* `reads_`.

 The flag `-profile` (note the single dash) allows to select the appropriate profile for the machine in use, Zeus in this case.
-On Zeus, use the flag `--slurm_account` to set your Pawsey account.
+On Zeus, use the flag `--slurm_account` to set your Pawsey account;  on Gadi, use the flag `--pbs_account` instead.

 The pipeline will output two files prefixed by the sample ID, in this case: `reads_Trinity.fasta` and `reads_Trinity.fasta.gene_trans_map`.
 By default, they are saved in the same directory as the input read files.